Quickstart

 With an account and network in place, you can create your first cluster.

-• Management Node Size — accept the default m8g.large.
-This is a small ARM-based instance that's more than enough to run the cluster's control plane for evaluation.
+m8g.large.
+This is a small ARM-based instance that's sufficient to run the cluster's control plane for evaluation. - Min / Desired / Max Management Nodes: accept the defaults

-• Min / Desired / Max Management Nodes — accept the defaults 1 / 2 / 3.
-Two nodes give you basic high availability; the autoscaler can add a third under load.
+1 / 2 / 3.
+Two nodes give you basic high availability; the autoscaler can add a third under load. - Disk Size (GB): accept the default

-• Allowed IPs List — leave empty for private-only access.
+100. - Allowed IPs List: leave empty for private-only access.
 You can add CIDRs later if you need to reach the cluster endpoint from outside the VPC.

-LakeSail walks through the provisioning stages — preparing, deploying to AWS, and waiting for system readiness — with a live progress bar.
+LakeSail walks through the provisioning stages (preparing, deploying to AWS, and waiting for system readiness) with a live progress bar.
+Provisioning typically takes 15 to 25 minutes, and the progress bar may remain on a single stage for an extended period.
 When you see Cluster Ready, the cluster is up and can accept queries and jobs.

 Compute vs. management nodes